mike99mac/nagios-doc/README.md

 When the server is back up, point a browser to port 3000.
 In this example it is ``http://172.17.16.55:3000/login``

-You should see a Grafan login page.
+You should see a Grafana login page.

 # Installing Apache and Nagios